joeording3/enhanced-video-downloader-2024/README.md

   browser.
 - The server writes a consolidated download history JSON.
 By default it lives at `<download_dir>/history.json`; you can override the path in Options (History File) or via the `HISTORY_FILE` environment variable.
-Per-video `.info.json` metadata is ingested and then removed.
+Per-video `.info.json` metadata is ingested immediately on completion and the sidecar is removed.
+On server startup and during `videodownloader-server utils cleanup`, any lingering `*.info.json` files in the download directory are imported into history (skipping simple duplicates) and then deleted.

 ### Background Features